ethtop90/solidity_base/docs/introduction-to-smart-contracts.rst

 derives.
 Blocks are added to the chain in regular intervals - for Ethereum roughly every 17 seconds.

-..
-TODO: What's the tip mean?

-As part of the "order selection mechanism" (which is called "mining") it may happen that blocks are reverted from time to time, but only at the "tip" of the chain.
+As part of the "order selection mechanism" (which is called "mining") it may happen that blocks are reverted from time to time, but only at the beginning of the chain.
 The more blocks added on top of a particular block, the less likely this block is reverted.
 It might be that your transactions are reverted, and even removed from the blockchain, but the longer you wait, the less likely it will be.